reverentgeek/testing-node-test-tools/docs/post.md

 In my experience, lab is excellent.
 It's simple and efficient.
 Lab includes code coverage, several reporters, the ability to load a custom reporter, and was one of the first JavaScript test runners to detect memory leaks.
 With code coverage, you can set a percentage threshold and the runner will fail if coverage doesn't meet the minimum threshold.
 Another cool feature of lab is the ability to randomize the order of test execution.
 Randomizing may uncover some obscure bugs in your code, such as leaking state or calling a promise or `async` function without awaiting the result.

-The only downside to lab is outside of the hapi community, lab is not very popular.
+The only downside to lab is that outside the hapi community, lab is not very popular.

 ### AVA